Challenger 1: History

 The Challenger design by the former Military Vehicles and Engineering Establishment (MVEE) near Chobham in Surrey originated in an Iranian order for an improved version of the Chieftain line of tanks in service around the world.
 These were the Chieftain Mk5(P)- FV4030/1, FV4030/2 Shir (Lion) 1 and 4030/3 Shir 2.
-With the fall of the Shah of Iran and the collapse of the UK MBT-80 project, the British Army became the customer and the tank was further developed by MVEE to meet Western European requirements.
+With the fall of the Shah of Iran and the collapse of the UK's MBT-80 project, the British Army became the customer and the tank was further developed by MVEE to meet Western European requirements.
 For a short time the tank was named "Cheviot" (the name of a hill range) before becoming "Challenger", a name reused from the Cruiser Mk VIII Challenger tank of World War II.

 The most advanced aspect of the Challenger 1 design was its Chobham armour, which gave protection far superior to any monolithic Rolled Homogeneous Armour (RHA), then standard of western tank armour material.
 This armour was later adopted by other designs, including the American M1 Abrams.
 Additionally, the hydropneumatic suspension provided outstanding cross-country performance through the long suspension arm travel and controlled bump and rebound behaviour offered.

 The Challenger was built by the Royal Ordnance Factories (ROF).
 The Challenger 1 entered service with the British Army in 1983 and production ceased in 1990 at a cost of around £2 million each.
 In 1986, ROF Leeds (and the Challenger production line) was acquired by Vickers Defence Systems (later Alvis Vickers).